SmallMushroom-official/VelocityUnsigned/README.md

 # VelocityUnsigned

-This is fork of [Velocity](https://github.com/PaperMC/Velocity) that removes signed messages and broke plugins. xD
+This is fork of [Velocity](https://github.com/PaperMC/Velocity) that removes signed messages (that broke plugins).

 A Minecraft server proxy with unparalleled server support, scalability, and flexibility.